Akhil-Kokkula/Typing-Code-Website/README.md

 <kbd>[![Product Screen Shot][user-progress]]()</kbd>

-<p>Display of your typing stats (wpm and accuracy) for the past 30 days.
+<p>Display of your typing stats (wpm and accuracy) for the last 30 days.
 Also, the user chooses a daily time limit for practicing and the app tracks the user's daily time spent typing. </p>

 <br/>